ritvik-chebolu/Log-Quality-Analysis/README.md

 Run the [final_model.py](https://github.com/ritvik-chebolu/Log-Quality-Analysis/blob/main/code/final_model.py) and the [my_model.py](https://github.com/ritvik-chebolu/Log-Quality-Analysis/blob/main/code/my_model.py) using Google Colab for our the final script.

-Run the  using Google Colab for our phase 3 submission.

 We tried our best to insert as much as possible information into the main manuscript.
 For the comments that were lacking space, we inserted them as supplementary material.
-Following the recommendations from the meta-reviewers, we upload a file: Meta_Review_Comments_Addressed_SupplementaryMaterial_ICPC_QuLog.pdf.
+Following the recommendations from the meta-reviewers, we upload a file: [Meta_Review_Comments_Addressed_SupplementaryMaterial_ICPC_QuLog.pdf](https://github.com/ritvik-chebolu/Log-Quality-Analysis/blob/main/Meta_Review_Comments_Addressed_SupplementaryMaterial_ICPC_QuLog.pdf).
 It addresses part of the comments raised by the meta reviewers.

 # QuLog
-This repository contains the code for the paper **"QuLog: Data-Driven Approach for Log Instruction Quality Assessment*"**.
 In the folder **code** can be found the evaluation scripts used to obtain the results.
 Alongside, given are the exact predictions.

-The preprocessed datasets can be found in the **data** folder.
+All the data we collected and preprocessed can be found in the **[data](https://github.com/ritvik-chebolu/Log-Quality-Analysis/tree/main/data)** folder.
 Notably, due to proprietary issues, we do not disclose the data on the internal systems.

 To start with the code clone this GitHub repo:

 1) git clone https://github.com/DSCI-644/project-dsci-644-02-group-9-ritvik-disha-deepika.git
-2) create a virtual enviorment pyton3 -m venv venv
+2) create a virtual enviorment python3 -m venv venv
 3) Install requirements: python -m pip install -r requirments.txt
 4) To check QuLog log level navigate to: ./code/level_quality/qulog_attention_nn_type1/qulog_attention_nn_type1/ (This folder contains the model and the classes)
 6) Run: python3 qulog_attention_nn_type1.py; to check the log level for an example log message.
 You can modify line 120 for arbitrary log instruction.